-- Students are eligible for a one-time maximum award of \$500. - Students will be eligible to receive the non cash award in two scholarship credits of \$250 at the end of each applicable payment period. - Students must maintain Satisfactory Academic Progress at the end of each applicable payment period to remain eligible.
+- 1. Students are eligible for a one-time maximum award of \$2,500. - 2.
+Students will be eligible to receive the non cash award in four scholarship credits of \$750 for payment periods one and two and \$500 for payment periods three and four. - 3.
+Students must maintain Satisfactory Academic Progress at the end of each applicable payment period to remain eligible.